Marketing for Law Firms in 2019

 The most successful law firms dive into how clients are making the decision to contact their firm.
 Was it based on reviews, a reference, a cool website, experience with a similar matter, or something else?

-According to a study, we conducted earlier this year, 49% of people research their legal issue before hiring a lawyer.
+According to a study, we conducted in 2018, 49% of people research their legal issue before hiring a lawyer.

 Each potential client’s journey is different, but analyzing marketing data can help you learn more about the journey potential clients are taking and make educated marketing decisions based off of this data, instead of shooting at initiatives in the dark.